Does my insurance cover a stolen car?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance-related.
 We update our site regularly, and all content is reviewed by car insurance experts.

-Your auto insurance policy is actually several different policies grouped together to protect you and other drivers from several different scenarios.
-Each state has its own laws and requirements regarding the amounts and policy types you much carry on a vehicle.
+Your auto insurance policy is several different policies grouped to protect you and other drivers from several different scenarios.
+Each state has its laws and requirements regarding the amounts and policy types you carry on a vehicle.
 Here are the different types of coverage within an auto insurance policy:

-- Property Damage Liability- Property damage liability comes into play if you damage someone else’s property.
+- Property Damage Liability- Property damage liability insurance comes into play if you damage someone else’s property.
 This usually applies if you damage your car but can also apply to other structures, buildings, utility poles, garage doors, and other physical property.
-Most state laws will determine the minimum amount of property damage liability coverage you need.
+Most state laws will determine the minimum coverage of property damage liability you need.

-- Collision Coverage- Collision coverage will cover damages to your car if you hit another car or other object.
-This coverage is not required by law, but your lender or leasing company may require it if you still have an auto loan or a car and leave.
+- Collision Coverage- Collision coverage will cover damages to your car if you hit another vehicle or other object.
+This coverage is not required by law, but your lender or leasing company may need it if you still have an auto loan or a car and leave.
 You can choose various deductibles on this coverage.

 Secured with SHA-256 Encryption